 Click here for Student/Parent handbook.
 (Handbook for 2017-2018 is currently begin edited.)

 School begins at 8 am and dismissal is at 2:50 pm.

-Dismissal is from the schoolyard for grades 1-8.
-PK3, PK4, and Kindergarten will dismiss from the Scout Room between 2:40 and 2:45 pm.
+Dismissal is from the main door for grades 1-4, grades 5-8 exit through the door on Howard Place.
+PK3, PK4, and Kindergarten dismiss from the Scout Room at 2:45 pm.
 Parents’ parked in the schoolyard may not move their vehicles until all students have vacated.
 Learn More

 Uniform Information and Dress Code

 In keeping with the long standing tradition of Catholic Schools, students at St. Joseph the Worker Catholic Academy will wear uniforms.
 Proper attire reflects the quality of school conduct and schoolwork.
 All students are expected to be in full uniform each day and to be kept neat and clean.
 Learn More

 Anti-Bullying and Harassment Policy

 The school communities within the Brooklyn Diocese believe in the sanctity of human life and the inherent dignity of the human person.
 We believe that all students, school employees and volunteers have a right to a safe and healthy school environment.
 All members of the school community, in turn, have an obligation to promote mutual respect, tolerance and acceptance.
 Research shows that students who learn in a safe and supportive environment succeed academically.
 Students have a right to learn in an environment free of any harassment that substantially interferes with their education.
 Learn More

 After School Program

 St. Joseph the Worker Catholic Academy’s After School Program is held at the school and provides supervision in a safe environment for your child after dismissal.
 The program is staffed by school faculty members, and is to be supplemented by some additional enrichment subjects.
 Learn More